fkemeth/pytorch_mlp/README.md

 OVERVIEW
 ---------

-This repository provides function to easly create multilayer perceptrons in pytorch for either classification or regression tasks.
+This repository provides function to easily create multilayer perceptrons in pytorch for either classification or regression tasks.
 Each layer of the multilayer perceptron is composed of

 - dense linear layer,